MugenMicko/voron/V0/NozzleWiper/Beta_v2/README.md

 Shutdown the printer.

 Fit the Nozzle Wiper under the left Y extrusion: Feed the cable up through the provided routing on the frame mount.
 Then angle the frame mount into into the groove on underside of the left Y extrusion and push firmly so it snaps into place.
+Slide the assembly until the end of the tool carrier/bucket is ~5mm from the back panel.
 Now screw the fitted M3x10mm on the frame mount into the extrusion.
 Don't overtighten, it only needs small amount of contact to hold the Nozzle Wiper in place

 ![printerfit](images/printerfit.jpg)